GC-public-learning/formation_laravel_5.8/12_BelongsTo_and_HasMany.md

 ~~~
 11) recreate manually companies records with tinker because the "refresh" before has ereased all the data in the db

-12) go to the "customers" controller and add new rule for de company id in the "store" function :
+12) go to the "customers" controller and add new rule for the company id in the "store" function :
 ~~~
 'company_id' => 'required|integer'